-Small groups of 3 or less lack enough diversity and may not allow divergent thinking to occur.
+Small groups of three or fewer usually lack enough diversity and may not allow divergent thinking to occur.
 Groups that are too large create ‘freeloading’ where not all members participate.
-A moderate size group of 4-5 is ideal.
+A moderate size group of four or five is ideal.

 3. Establish flexible group norms

 Research suggests that collaborative learning is influenced by the quality of interactions.
 Interactivity and negotiation are important in group learning.
 In the 1960’s studies by Jacobs and Campbell suggested that norms are pervasive, even deviant norms were handed down and not questioned.

 If you notice a deviant norm, you can do two things: rotate group members or assist in using outside information to develop a new norm.
 You may want to establish rules for group interactions for younger students.
 Older students might create their own norms.
 But remember, given their durable nature, it is best to have flexible norms.
 Norms should change with situations so that groups do not become rigid and intolerant or develop sub-groups.

 Successful interpersonal communication must exist in teams.
 Building trust is essential.
 Deal with emotional issues that arise immediately and any interpersonal problems before moving on.
 Assignments should encourage team members to explain concepts thoroughly to each other.Studies found that students who provide and receive intricate explanations gain most from collaborative learning.
 Open communication is key.

 5. For larger tasks, create group roles

 Decomposing a difficult task into parts to saves time.
 You can then assign different roles.
 A great example in my own classroom was in the science lab, fifth grade students assumed different roles of group leader, recorder, reporter, and fact-checker.
 The students might have turns to choose their own role and alternate roles by sections of the assignment or classes.